Back

 That's exactly where AI app builders like Base44 come in because they strip away the complexity of coding, allowing you to vibe code an app with prompts alone.

-With an AI app builder builder, you can focus on the creative elements, the characters, the colors, the sounds, rather than worrying about bugs and syntax.
+With an AI app builder, you can focus on the creative elements, the characters, the colors, the sounds, rather than worrying about bugs and syntax.
 You can upload your own artwork, set up navigation flows with simple links and integrate audio files with ease.

 App templates offer a good starting point to build an app with AI, so you aren't starting from a blank screen.
 You can pick a layout that already looks playful and inviting, then customize it to match your vision.
 It empowers you to go from a sketch on a napkin to a downloadable app on the App Store and Google Play much faster than traditional development methods.